ozizination1/alx-zero_day/0x03-git/README.md

-This is another project as an ALX student. i hope to grow and get better by the day as i continue to learn.
+This is another project as an ALX student.
+I hope to grow and get better by the day as i continue to learn.